Davies & Churchill Japanese Knotweed Legal Cases

 In the case of Churchill v Merthyr Tydfil County Borough Council, the council challenged a homeowner engaged in action against them for allowing knotweed on council land to spread onto his property.
 The council considered it unfair that the claimant had apparently sought recourse from the courts before he had properly engaged with the council’s normal complaints procedures.

 The appeal court found in the council’s favour, causing a legal precedent whereby the courts are now likely to force some claimants to exhaust routes of Alternative Dispute Resolution (ADR) before they are allowed to litigate.
-This ruling has led to proposed changes to the Civil Procedure Rules (CPRs) and a lot of discussion between lawyers about the ramifications for other cases, causing a broader rethinking of the priorities of ADR, which has always been promoted but never forced.
+This ruling has led to proposed changes to the Civil Procedure Rules (CPRs) and a lot of discussion between lawyers about the ramifications for other cases, causing a broader rethinking of the priorities of ADR, which has previously been promoted but never forced.

 Davies v Bridgend County Borough Council

 More recently, the case of Davies v Bridgend County Borough Council was decided in the Supreme Court.
-The issue in this case, which went back to 2016, when the original claim was lodged, was that the claimant, a homeowner, had suffered a loss to value of his property due to the council causing Japanese knotweed to have spread from their land onto his.
+The issue in this case, which went back to 2016, when the original claim was lodged, was that the claimant, a homeowner, had suffered a loss in value of his property due to the council causing Japanese knotweed to have spread from their land onto his.

 Applying the precedent in Williams & Waistell v Network Rail Infrastructure, the parties agreed that the encroachment had occurred before the council had a legal duty to stop it.
 The case, therefore, turned on the issue of what loss had occurred due to the council’s inactivity in treating the encroached knotweed, which they didn’t start treating until 2018.